Wise-394/mist/README.md

 ---

 ## ⚠️ Disclaimer

 > **Note:** The database seed script populates games with titles, prices, and stock data only.
 Game images are **not** included in the auto-population.
 As a result, game images will not appear for seeded entries.
-This is intentional to save resources, images were omitted from the seed data since the original purpose of auto-seeding was for deployment.
+This is intentional to save resources — images were omitted from the seed data since the original purpose of auto-seeding was for deployment.
 However, as this is only a learning project, the decision to deploy was reconsidered due to cost.
-You can still manually add image by editing each game through the UI after seeding.
+You can still manually add an image by editing each game through the UI after seeding.

 This is a personal learning project built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
 It is intended for educational and portfolio purposes only.
 The design and concept are inspired by [Steam](https://store.steampowered.com/) and is not affiliated with or endorsed by Valve Corporation.